Digital Concept Development

 Please note that all applicants must upload all documentation by the application deadline.

-- If you are an EU citizen and have a Danish qualifying exam (including applicants completing an AP from Denmark before the deadline)
+- If you have a Danish qualifying exam (including applicants completing an AP degree from Denmark before 1 July)

 Before we can process your application, we need all the appropriate documents as proof of the information you have provided in your application.